Harp404/LogisticRegression-From-Scratch/README.md

 ## 🔧 Customization

-You can modify as per your choice and needs:
+You can modify the following as per your choice and needs:
 - ⚡ Learning rate for different convergence speeds
 - 🔁 Number of iterations for training duration
 - 📊 Feature columns in the dataset